BorisMolch/pfrontend-temp/content/presskit/_index.md

 Jam with a few devices
 {{< youtube chHvZiJudhk >}}

-Community creation made in Patch Beta
+Community creation (made in Patch Beta)
 {{< youtube nUw1yjTYnrQ >}}

-Techno live set made in Patch (accessible in the Beta for PC VR only)
+Techno live set made in Patch (made in Patch Beta for PC VR only)
 {{< youtube p273evH2ROQ >}}

 ***